Martin Luther King Jr.

 » See all Martin Luther King Jr. Articles

 He was already active in the National Association for the Advancement of Colored People, America’s leading African-American organization.
-At the time of his move to Montgomery he was a member of its executive committee, and in December 1955 he led a 382-day boycott of Montgomery’s segregated public bus system.
-Negroes, the term then used for the African race, were relegated to the back of the bus and had to give up their seats if a white person wanted them.
+At the time of his move to Montgomery, he was a member of its executive committee, and in December 1955, he led a 382-day boycott of Montgomery’s segregated public bus system.
+Negroes, the term then used for those of African descent, were relegated to the back of the bus and forced to give up their seats if a white person wanted to sit.
 Since many blacks lived in poverty or near-poverty, few could afford automobiles, and public busses were essential to them for traveling to and from work and elsewhere.
 During the boycott, King became a target for segregationists.
 Personal abuse, arrest, and the bombing of his home made clear the risks he would be taking if he continued to work with the movement for civil rights.

 In 1957, that movement spawned a new organization, the Southern Christian Leadership Conference, to focus on achieving civil rights.
 King was elected president.
 By dropping reference to Negroes or colored people in its title and instead using the term “Christian Leadership” the organization was declaring its goals were not just those of one race but should be those of all Christian people.
 King strongly influenced the ideals of the organization.

 During the next 11 years, he would speak over 2,500 times at public events, traveling over six million miles.
 He also wrote articles and five books to spread the message farther.
 In 1963, he was a leader in the massive civil rights protests at Birmingham, Alabama, that drew the attention of all America—indeed, of the entire world—to the discrimination African Americans faced and their demands for change.
 Arrested during the protests, he penned “Letter from a Birmingham Jail,” which became a manifesto for the civil rights revolution and placed King among America’s renowned essayists such as Henry David Thoreau and Ralph Waldo Emerson.